seb-mejia/fifa-blind-10/README.md

 ## Getting Started

 This is a terminal-based game and may be played locally.
-An Internet connection is required since it accesses the latest FIFA World Rankings.
-This game was tested on Visual Studio Code, and fully supports this IDE.
+The game was designed and tested on Visual Studio Code, meaning that the game can be reliably run on VS Code.
+Be sure you have installed Beautiful Soup in addition to Python.
+An Internet connection is required since this game accesses the latest FIFA World Rankings.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->